exonum/exonum-python-client/README.md

 ### More Examples

+To see more examples and find out how to work with proofs go [here][proof].

-You can find the sample scripts at the [examples](examples) section.
+Also you can find the sample scripts at the [examples](examples) section.

 ### Testing